 About the fallopian tubes

 The fallopian tubes are part of a woman’s reproductive system.
-They are small ducts that link a woman’s ovaries to her uterus.
+They are small ducts that connect a woman’s ovaries to her uterus.
 Typically, every woman has 2 fallopian tubes, with 1 located on each side of the uterus.
-During a woman’s monthly ovulation, usually an egg is released from one ovary and travels to the uterus through a fallopian tube.
+During a woman’s monthly ovulation, usually an egg is released from 1 ovary and travels through a fallopian tube to the uterus.

 About the peritoneum